 Types of worms in dogs

 There are many kinds of worms that your dog could have, but some are more common than others.
-They tend to have different symptoms, so just look out for anything particularly unusual – especially in your dog’s faeces – in case worms are involved.
+They tend to have different symptoms, so just look out for anything particularly unusual – worms in dog poop, vomiting or weight loss are all possible signs that these little creatures are involved.

 - Puppies are infected with roundworms (Toxocara spp and Toxascaris spp) from their mother’s milk.